victormeal/Cisco_Nexus_Training_Notes/Notes-Nexus_7000_Chassis_and_Supervisor_Engine Intro.md

-# Cisco Nexus Training - Udemy Course

-## Notes - Nexus 7000 Chassis and Supervisor Engine Intro
+# Notes - Nexus 7000 Chassis and Supervisor Engine Intro

 1. Nexus Switches are product of Cisco.